 How to treat it: Seek medical attention immediately

-Unlike evaporative cooling technology, airflow is not required for phase change cooling, making it a prime choice for high- heat indoor settings like foundries, glass manufacturing, and paper & pulp.
-Solutions like Phase Change Cooling Vests use a cooling charge pack that works to pull heat away from the body (heat energy always moves from a warmer place to a cooler place).
-These packs contain liquids like non-toxic phase change material that solidify typically between 55° F (13° C) and 64° F (18° C), but unlike conventional ice or gel freezer packs, phase change packs aren’t frosty to the touch, so they’ll remain comfortable against the body and stay cool lot longer than ice.
+Phase Change Cooling PPE: Unlike evaporative cooling technology, airflow is not required for phase change cooling—making it a prime choice for high-heat indoor settings like foundries, glass manufacturing and paper & pulp.
+Solutions like Phase Change Cooling Vests use a cooling charge pack that pulls heat away from the body (heat energy always moves from a warmer place to a cooler place).
+These packs contain liquids like non-toxic phase change material that solidify typically between 55° F (13° C) and 64° F (18° C) but, unlike conventional ice or gel freezer packs, phase change packs aren’t frosty to the touch—meaning they’ll remain comfortable against the body and stay cool much longer than ice.
 As the phase change cooling pack absorbs heat, it begins to change from a solid to a liquid.
 The cooling effect can last anywhere from an hour-and-a-half to four hours, depending on the solution.

 EDUCATION & TRAINING

-So while you can’t control the weather, you can control how you and your team handle the elements.
-From knowing the risk factors and symptoms of heat-related illnesses, to fighting back the heat with the right gear, to ensuring proper hydration and shade, you can make relatively minor adjustments that can make a major impact on your crew’s health, safety and productivity.
-With just a little smart planning, you can beat the heat and have a safer summer.
+To review… While you can’t control the weather, you can control how you and your team handle it.
+From knowing the risk factors and symptoms of heat-related illnesses, ensuring proper hydration and shade and fighting back the heat with the right gear, you can make relatively minor adjustments that have a major impact on your crew’s health, safety and productivity.

 Ready to build your own heat stress prevention plan?
 Get started today by visiting our all-in-one hub for heat stress resources and solutions.